-In response to the ongoing COVID-19 pandemic, the Governor of the State of Maryland proclaimed a state of emergency and catastrophic health emergency within the State of Maryland on March 5, 2020 and renewed on March 17, 2020.
-Since the initial and renewed proclamation, the Governor of Maryland has issued a series of executive orders, among other things, prohibiting large gatherings and events, requiring closure of nonessential and certain other businesses and authorizing emergency healthcare delivery.
+In response to the ongoing COVID-19 pandemic, the Governor of the State of Maryland proclaimed a state of emergency and catastrophic health emergency within the State of Maryland on March 5, 2020 and renewed the proclaimation on March 17, 2020 and subsequently.
+Since the initial and renewed proclamations, the Governor of Maryland has issued a series of executive orders, among other things, initially prohibiting large gatherings and events, requiring closure of nonessential and certain other businesses and authorizing emergency healthcare delivery.
 On March 30, 2020, the Governor of Maryland issued an executive order requiring Maryland residents to stay at home except for essential activities.
+On May 13, 2020, the Governor of Maryland amended and restated an existing order to allow the reopening of certain businesses and facilities subject to local regulation, known as stage one of the reopening.
+On June 10, 2020, additional stage two reopening plans were announced which included indoor dining at 50% capacity, outdoor amusements, gyms, and malls.
+On July 29, 2020, the statewide mask order was expanded to include all public places in Maryland and outside where social distancing cannot be maintained.
+On September 4, 2020, stage three of the reopening plan was authorized by the Governor of Maryland, which included indoor theatres at 50% capacity, outdoor venues at 50% capacity and an increase to 75% capacity for retail and religious establishments.
+On September 18, 2020, the Governor of Maryland announced that indoor dining could be increased to 75% of capacity.
+Maryland political subdivisions could choose to impose more restrictive limits than permitted by the Governor's executive orders.
+To date, the County has implemented the Governor's executive orders.

-On May 13, 2020 the Governor of Maryland amended and restated an existing order to allow the reopening of certain businesses and facilities subject to local regulation.
-As a result of these executive orders, many businesses and retail establishments in Maryland, including in the County, were closed or materially reduced business activity.
-Further, the U.S. Treasury Department and the Internal Revenue Service have announced that the federal income tax filing due date is automatically extended from April 15, 2020, to July 15, 2020, and that taxpayers can also defer federal income tax payments due on April 15, 2020, to July 15, 2020.
-The Maryland Comptroller has extended the deadline for filing Maryland state tax returns and making payments for state income taxes from April 15, 2020, to July 15, 2020.
+As a result of the initial executive orders, many businesses and retail establishments in Maryland, including in the County, were closed or materially reduced business activity.
+Further, the U.S. Treasury Department and the Internal Revenue Service announced an extension for the federal income tax filing due date from April 15, 2020, to July 15, 2020, and that taxpayers can also defer federal income tax payments due on April 15, 2020, to July 15, 2020.
+The Maryland Comptroller also extended the deadline for filing Maryland state tax returns and making payments for state income taxes from April 15, 2020, to July 15, 2020.
+As the State and County reopening plans have been implemented, certain businesses and retail establishments in the County that were initially closed or that significantly curtailed operations have reopened or increased operations in part or in whole.